I am a Deep Generalist.

 - a tv show host of a program I hope will never again see the light of day

-This became most apparent to me several years later when, as a business coach and now running my own business, I made the deliberate choice to run headlong into a recession and move to London, arriving 3 days after the GFC had eaten my work contract [more on these madcap adventures here]
+The value in a variety of skills, rather than one deep area of specialised expertise, became most apparent to me several years later when (as a business coach and now running my own business) I made the deliberate choice to run headlong into a Recession.

 The future is not in specialising